mgeraci/cocktails/README.md

 Deployment Notes
 ----------------

-Mostly for my own use, to deploy:
+Mostly for my own use, but to deploy:

 * create a python application for the app and a static php application for the static files